Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 ![schip_hires_edge](quirk_collide_img/schip_hires_edge.jpg)
 ![schip_hires_edge2](quirk_collide_img/schip_hires_edge2.jpg)

-In essence, in high res mode only, SCHIP 1.1 reports into vF, after a sprite draw, the number of horizontal rows that contain a collision with either existing graphics, or that run off the bottom edge of the screen.
+In essence, in high res mode only, SCHIP 1.1 reports into vF, after a sprite draw, the number of horizontal rows that contain a collision with either existing graphics, or that run off of the bottom edge of the screen.
 No such behavior is observed horizontally, and the total number of pixels involved does not matter - only rows.

 This means that any program testing for if vF == 1 for a collision will, when multiple rows collide, fail to detect a collision.
+Many programs I have seen created for Octojam detect collisions in this way.

-As noted in the initial blurb, it turns out that in the SCHIP 1.1 release document, this enumeration change is actually stated straight up: All drawing is done in XOR mode.
+As noted in the initial blurb, it turns out that in the SCHIP 1.1 release document, this enumeration change is actually kind of stated straight up: All drawing is done in XOR mode.
 If this causes one or more pixels to be erased, VF is <> 00, other-wise 00.
-This is a divergence from the regular behavior, which may be why it's limited to high resolution mode only, which technically is wholly the author's domain and he is by rights able to decide how things work in it.
-However, no one that we are aware of has, to date, written their games with this row counting feature in mind and as such it could probably be considered an undesirable feature - I have seen people mention that schip 1.1 broke their games that they wrote for sc10.
+It doesn't say *why*, granted, but it does state that if you want to detect them then you should use <> 0.
+This is a divergence from the regular behavior, which may be why it's limited to high resolution mode only, which technically is wholly the author's domain and he is, by rights, able to decide how things work in it.
+However, no one that I am aware of has, to date, written their games with this row counting feature in mind and as such it could probably be considered an undesirable feature - I have however seen people mention in old newsgroup messages that schip 1.1 broke their games that they wrote for sc10 due to objects failing to collide.

-However, the collisions with the bottom of the screen are almost definitely a regression, and not intended: The cause of this should definitely be ascertained and resolved if possible.
+However, the collisions with the bottom of the screen are almost definitely a regression, and not intended: the cause of this should definitely be ascertained and resolved if possible.

 # Investigation: Colliding Row Count in vF